The Third Man Theme: Lyrics

-The original lyrics to the song, published under the name "The Zither Melody: song version of The Harry Lime Theme (The Third Man)", were written by Michael Carr and Jack Golden for the London film production (©1950, Chappell & Co., Ltd., London, Sydney & Paris).
+The original lyrics to the song, published under the name "The Zither Melody: song version of The Harry Lime Theme (The Third Man)", were written by Michael Carr and Jack Golden for the London Films film production (©1950, Chappell & Co., Ltd., London, Sydney & Paris).

 Alternate lyrics to the song, published under the name "The Third Man Theme", were written by American author and historian Walter Lord (A Night to Remember, Incredible Victory, etc.) in 1950.
-Sheet music for the song was sold by Chappell & Co., and it was recorded by Don Cherry and The Victor Young Orchestra on May 5, 1950.
+Sheet music for the song was sold by Chappell & Co., and it was recorded by Don Cherry and the Victor Young Orchestra on 5 May 1950.

-Other utilization
+Other uses

 "The Third Man Theme" was used in a 1982 TV mail-order record collection, Aerobic Dancing [Parade LP 100A], with Sharon Barbano.

-"The Third Man Theme" is informally known in Japan as the "Ebisu Beer Theme," which is still used in Ebisu beer commercials to this day.
-For this reason, it is also used at Ebisu Station on the JR Yamanote line, Saikyo Line, and Shōnan-Shinjuku Line to inform passengers of departing trains.
+"The Third Man Theme" is informally known in Japan as the "Ebisu Beer Theme", which is still used in Ebisu beer commercials to this day.
+For this reason, it is also used at Ebisu Station on the Japan Rail Yamanote Line, Saikyō Line, and Shōnan–Shinjuku Line to inform passengers of departing trains.